Lee040824/containerized-appointment-scheduler-app/README.md

 ![Architecture Diagram](images/appointment-scheduler-architecture.png)

 ### Image Description
-Made updates to application code using an AWS supported IDE.
+Made updates to application code using an AWS-supported IDE.
 I then push the code changes to a Git repository.
 This initiates a new CI/CD pipeline in AWS CodePipeline, which uses AWS CodeBuild to run unit tests and build the container image for the project.
 The image is pushed to Amazon ECR.
 After the image is pushed to Amazon ECR, the final step in the CI/CD pipeline deploys the project to the Amazon EKS cluster.
 The application frontend runs on containers, and the application is backed by two database services: Amazon Relational Database Service (Amazon RDS) and Amazon DynamoDB.

 ### System Components
 - **Frontend**: Container-based web interface